Deltares/dfm_tools/README.rst

 - read Delft3D files (grd, dep), although grid handling is still work in progress
 - read almost any netcdf (ERA5, hirlam, SFINCS map, SFINCS his, Sobek observation), although grid handling and plotting is still work in progress

-How to work with this git repository
+How to work with dfm_tools
 --------
-- Install Python:
+- Install Python and git:
-	- Download the newest anaconda 64 bit: https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe
+	- download and install (including PATH checkbox) the newest anaconda 64 bit: https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe
-	- install, including PATH checkbox
+	- download and install git from https://git-scm.com/download/win

 - Install the code from github via pip:
-	- download and install git from https://git-scm.com/download/win
-	- optional (but recommended): create and activate a separate Python virtual environment (see related information for a possible method)
 	- open command window
+	- ``conda create --name dfm_tools_env python=3.7 spyder-kernels==0.*``
+		- creating a venv is optional but recommended
+		- spyder-kernals is optional, but necessary if you want to set Spyder to find your venv/interpreter manually
+	- ``conda activate dfm_tools_env``
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this also installs all required packages) (this also updates it to the latest version if you already installed it before)
-	- quick test:
-		- ``python -c "import dfm_tools; print(dfm_tools.__version__)"`` (print version number of the installed dfm_tools package)
+	- test if dfm_tools is properly installed by printing the version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"``
 	- test if you can import shapely.geometry: ``python -c "import shapely.geometry"`` (if not, look at the known bugs section in this readme.
 You will need this when slicing data)
-	- Note: we will try to distribute dfm_tools via PyPI soon, so installation is slightly easier

 - Use it in your scripts:
+	- launch Spyder:
+		- open anaconda navigator, select your venv, launch Spyder from here
+		- Note: if you don't want to start Spyder via anaconda navigator, see developer information for an alternative method to link Spyder to your venv
 	- from dfm_tools.get_nc import get_netdata, get_ncmodeldata, plot_netmapdata
 	- check scripts in tests folder on github for examples